 Payment in lieu of notice, or PILON, is where you opt to terminate someone’s employment with immediate effect and pay them out the equivalent of their notice pay.
 This is somewhat “cleaner” than garden leave, and (subject of course to any post-termination restrictions) allows the employee to start a new role elsewhere immediately rather than kicking their heels at home.
-In some circumstances a payment in lieu of notice may be tax-free however take advice on this on an individual basis to ensure you are handling the payment correctly.

 With both these options, it is far easier if you have the relevant provision written into the person’s contract of employment already.
 This is particularly significant with payment in lieu of notice.
 With garden leave, even if you don’t have the right set out in the contract of employment, it is highly unlikely your employee will suffer any financial loss by being placed on garden leave, meaning the risk of the decision being challenged is small.